 - The purpose of this ASAE, in addition to the mandatory requirements and explanatory guidance for assurance engagements provided by ASAE 3000 Assurance Engagements Other than Audits or Reviews of Historical Financial Information, is to establish mandatory requirements and to provide explanatory guidance for undertaking and reporting on performance engagements.
-This ASAE applies to assurance practitioners and others involved in conducting performance audit and performance review engagements. - The terms "performance audit engagement" and "performance review engagement" distinguish between the two types of performance engagements that an assurance practitioner may perform under this ASAE.
+This ASAE applies to assurance practitioners conducting performance engagements. - The terms "performance audit engagement" and "performance review engagement" distinguish between the two types of performance engagements that an assurance practitioner may conduct under this ASAE.
 A performance audit engagement provides reasonable assurance, whereas a performance review engagement provides limited assurance. - A performance engagement with multiple objectives and subobjectives, which incorporates either or both levels of assurance in the same engagement, may also be conducted under this ASAE.
-In these circumstances, the activity on which a performance audit is conducted needs to be clearly distinguished from the activity on which a performance review is conducted. - 6 The essential elements of performance engagements are:
+In these circumstances, the activity on which a performance audit is conducted needs to be clearly distinguished from the activity on which a performance review is conducted.